lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Token Length is processed as any protocol field.
 If the value does not change, the size can be stored in the TV and elided during the transmission.
-Otherwise, it will have to be sent in the compression residue.
+Otherwise, it will have to be sent in the Compression Residue.

 Token Value MUST NOT be sent as a variable length residue to avoid ambiguity with Token Length.
-Therefore, Token Length value MUST be used to define the size of the residue.
+Therefore, Token Length value MUST be used to define the size of the Compression Residue.
 A specific function designated as "TKL" MUST be used in the Rule.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
 CoAP defines options that are placed after the based header in Option Numbers order, see {{rfc7252}}.
 Each Option instance in a message uses the format Delta-Type, Length, Value.
 When applying SCHC compression to the Option, the D-T L V format serves to make the Rule description of the Option.
 The SCHC compression builds the description of the Option by using in the Field ID the Option Number; in TV, the Option Value; and the Option Length uses section 7.4 of RFC8724.
 When the Option Length has a fixed size, SCHC compression does not send it.
-Otherwise, when the Option length has a variable size, SCHC Compression carries the length of the Residue plus the Residue value.
+Otherwise, when the Option length has a variable size, SCHC Compression carries the length of the Compression Residue plus the Compression Residue value.

 The following sections present how SCHC compresses some CoAP Options.